Amira-Ali/Amira-Ali/README.md

  👋 Hi, I’m @Amira-Ali

- 👀 I’m interested in turning raw information into valuable actionable insights
+ 👀 I’m interested in turning raw information into valuable and actionable insights!

  🌱 I’m currently learning ML with Python